maxgrafik/QuickDocs.novaextension/README.md

 Select an HTML tag or CSS property in the editor and choose **Editor → Quick Docs → Show Definition**.
 This opens the according page from developer.mozilla.org in your browser.

-You can also search MDN by selecting **Editor → Quick Docs → Search MDN …**
+You can also search MDN by selecting **Editor → Quick Docs → Search …**

 ## Disclaimer